GuidanceMantras/GuidanceMantras/README.md

 - Master of Veterinary Science - M.V.Sc.
 - Master of computer application(MCA)
 ## Jobs
+- Try to get any government job either in central or state before 27/28 years old.
 - For Government exams, always choose Simple Degree such as B.A, B.com, B.Sc in General, B.Sc.
 Horiculture, B.Sc, Agriculture, B.Sc.
 Forestry, B.Sc.others.
 - First focus should be on Government jobs in Life
 - Need to give at-least 2-3 years after your graduation for preparation to get any Government jobs.